mozilla/extension-workshop/src/content/documentation/publish/developer-accounts.md

 {% capture content %}

-## Issues receiving reviewer emails
+## Issues receiving emails from AMO

 If you're expecting but haven't received emails from the https://addons.mozilla.org (AMO) platform, check that: